Eucharist: Salvation Army

 While the Salvation Army does not reject the Eucharistic practices of other churches or deny that their members truly receive grace through this sacrament, it does not practice the sacraments of Communion or Baptism.
 This is because they believe that these are unnecessary for the living of a Christian life, and because in the opinion of Salvation Army founders William and Catherine Booth, the sacrament placed too much stress on outward ritual and too little on inward spiritual conversion.

 Quakers

 Emphasizing the inward spiritual experience of their adherents over any outward ritual, the Religious Society of Friends (Quakers) historically do not baptize or observe physical Communion.
 George Fox, founder of the society, emphasized a personal relationship with God.
-Quakers associated with the Friends General Conference, Conservatives, and the Friends United Meeting continue to not observe the practice.
+Quakers associated with the Friends General Conference, Conservatives, Central Yearly Meeting of Friends, and the Friends United Meeting continue to not observe the practice.
 Some Evangelical Quakers, however, do sometimes offer voluntary outward rituals, although most continue to emphasize an inward spiritual experience.